 Gold bar purity is measured, and only the purity multiplied by the gross bar weight is added to BullionVault inventory records.
 So your gram of 'fine gold' is guaranteed 100% pure gold held in the vaulting location of your choice.
 In accordance with standard bullion-market practice, silver is recorded in gross weight, not fine.

-Your gold and silver are held in one of the world's strongest and most trusted specialist bullion vaults, operated on our behalf by professional market vaulting providers.
+Your gold and silver are held in some of the world's strongest and most trusted specialist bullion vaults, operated on our behalf by professional market vaulting providers.

 You choose in which vault your bullion is stored from one or more of the following locations: